BelT26/1001-Souks/README.md

 All navigation links work as expected.

-The Google map api works and displays the correct location.
+The Google Map API works and displays the correct location.
 Links on the location markers correctly display a page with the correct city and local artisans.

 Items appear in the user's basket when they click 'add to basket'.